pokeclicker/pokeclicker-wiki/data/Berries/Tanga.md

 ## Acquisition

-Tanga berries can be obtained by surrounding an empty plot with eight [[Rindo]] berries.
+Tanga berries can be obtained by surrounding an empty plot with eight [[Berries/Rindo]] berries.

 A sample farm is below.